Vom1124/PikeRobotics_automated_detection/README.md

 Automated counting pipeline for internal evaluation of **bolts** and **secondary rubber seals** using **RGB-D sensor data** captured in ROS bag files.

 The system reprocesses recorded `.bag` files and applies multiple techniques for **object isolation and count estimation**, comparing classical and deep-learning-based approaches.
+.
+Convert the rosbag to compatible ROS version before replaying the recorded bag files.
+For example, .bag (ROS~1) to .db3 (ROS~2) file or vice versa as needed.

 ---